On the evening of Halloween 1828, a Friday, three guests were drinking at a boarding house in

 His subsequent marriage to her technically made him a bigamist, given that he had never divorced his first wife.
 The couple moved to lodgings in Tanners Close in Edinburgh.

 Less is known about William Hare.
-He was born in Newry and upon his arrest gave his age as 21, which would give him a birth year of 1807.
+Again according to Ben Johnson, he was born in Newry and upon his arrest gave his age as 21, which would give him a birth year of 1807.
 However, it is thought he may have been as old as 30.

 What is known is that he was described in Newry as a not particularly enamouring man – uncouth, illiterate and confrontational.